Mugetsu-1/Smart-City/README.md

 Public transit buses in growing metropolitan areas like the Kathmandu Valley are dangerously overcrowded during peak commute hours, yet run completely empty off-peak, wasting fuel, escalating operational costs, and causing severe driver burnout.

 ## The Solution
-This project ingests transit telemetry, forecasts passenger demand 1 to 24 hours in advance using XGBoost, identifies spatial congestion hotspots via K-Means clustering, and automatically issues real-time fleet dispatch instructions to transit authorities.
+This project ingests real Kathmandu transit network data and live weather inputs, forecasts passenger demand 1 to 24 hours in advance using XGBoost, identifies spatial congestion hotspots via K-Means clustering, and automatically issues dispatch instructions to transit authorities.

+## Live Status
+This is a **hybrid real-time transit command center**:
+- Real Kathmandu transit network geometry is loaded from the Yatayat/OpenStreetMap export.
+- Weather is pulled from the Department of Hydrology and Meteorology.
+- The dashboard refreshes automatically.
+- Passenger-demand forecasting still uses the best available modeled historical demand layer until a live operator telemetry feed is connected.

 ## Repository Structure